akankshaujjainrajput/Breast-cancer-classification-with-simple-Neural-Network-NN-/README.md

 # Breast-cancer-classification-with-simple-Neural-Network-NN-
-Developing a neural network to classify breast tumors (malignant or benign) from digitized images.
-Early detection is vital for better outcomes in breast cancer, making this model crucial.
-Leveraging machine learning, especially neural networks, enhances early diagnosis potential. hjliutyjh,fnhbm,n/m.m/KMKOLuujghcdzsdsaredtfghjhbkjlkm.,;l;.;'":';
-/'
+This project aims to develop a simple neural network model for classifying breast cancer tumors as either malignant or benign based on features extracted from digitized images of breast tissue.
+Breast cancer is one of the most prevalent cancers among women globally, and early detection plays a crucial role in improving patient outcomes.
+By leveraging machine learning techniques, particularly neural networks, we can create a predictive model that aids in the early diagnosis of breast cancer